Scraping browsers handle the unblocking infrastructure, enabling users to interact with websites programmatically and extract data easily.

 Why use a scraping browser?

-Browser automation solutions combine an unblocker and a browser that can be manipulated via an API or software library.
-With these solutions, users don’t need to configure proxies, which makes it easier to access web data.
+Browser automation solutions combine an unblocker with a browser that users can control via an API or software library.
+This means users do not have to set up proxies, making it simpler to access web data.

 Be the first to comment